-The sun was rising as I looked out over Bath’s rooftops the next morning.
-I’d slept every bit as well as I had hoped to, and headed down to the hotel’s restaurant for breakfast.
+I’d slept every bit as well as I had hoped, and felt suitably refreshed as I headed down to the hotel’s restaurant for breakfast.

-The space which had been so cosy and intimate the previous evening was now bright and cheery, and I looked over the menu to make my choice for breakfast.
+The space which had been so cosy and intimate the previous evening was now bright and cheery, and I pored over the menu to make my choice for breakfast.

 There’s an excellent range of options for breakfast at the Queensberry Hotel.